Professor of Economics

 Recently completed work:

-"Food, the Environment, and a Good Standard of Living" is a chapter in A Brighter Future: Improving the Standard of Living Now and for the Next Generation, that will be published by M.E.
-Sharpe in July 2014.
+"Food, the Environment, and A Good Standard of Living” in A Brighter Future: Improving the Standard of Living Now and for the Next Generation, edited by Richard P.F.
+Holt and Daphne T. Greenwood, M.E.
+Sharpe, 2014.

-My review of Prosperity Without Growth: Economics for a Finite Planet by Tim Jackson and The End of Growth: Adapting to Our New Economic Reality by Richard Heinberg is being published in the Spring 2014 edition of Eastern Economics Journal.
+A book review of Prosperity Without Growth: Economics for a Finite Planet by Tim Jackson and The End of Growth: Adapting to Our New Economic Reality by Richard Heinberg, published in Eastern Economics Journal in 2014.

 I enjoy reading and recommend to you these books, each of which I assigned in one or another of my classes: